Spring 1987 West Bank unrest: In Israel

-In late April, Prime Minister Yitzhak Shamir visited Alfei Menashe, where the settlement council expressed a desire to be allowed to form self-defence militas with the power to arrest Palestinians who they suspected of attacks on settlers.
+In late April, Prime Minister Yitzhak Shamir visited Alfei Menashe, where the settlement council expressed a desire to be allowed to form self-defence militias with the power to arrest Palestinians who they suspected of attacks on settlers.
 Minister of Defence Yitzhak Rabin subsequently sparked outrage among settlers when he downplayed the security importance of the settlement during an Israeli Labor Party meeting.
-An April 1987 poll for Maariv found that 46,4% of Israelis opposed withdrawal from the occupied territories and 37,9% opposed any freeze of new settlements, although only 35,2% supported evacuating the existing settlements.
+An April 1987 poll for Maariv found that 46.4% of Israelis opposed withdrawal from the occupied territories and 37.9% opposed any freeze of new settlements, although only 35.2% supported evacuating the existing settlements.

-Lieutenant Colonel Yehuda Meir stated that Israeli soldiers policing Palestinian student demonstrations "see soldiers - without uniforms or ammunition, but if these students had ammunition they would use it.
+Lieutenant Colonel Yehuda Meir stated that Israeli soldiers policing Palestinian student demonstrations "see soldiers—without uniforms or ammunition, but if these students had ammunition they would use it.
 These Palestinian are not protesting for books or tuition.
 They are motivated to do what they do by a nationalist cause."
 On 17 April, Peace Now organised a press conference to denounce the closure of Birzeit with 50 Israeli and Palestinian figures, including David Zucker, Elazar Granot, Hanna Siniora, Ziad Abuzayyad, Mustafa Natshe, and Fayez Abu Rahmeh.